-Gender Responsive Analysis and BudgetingAotearoa New Zealand
+Gender Responsive Analysis and Budgeting Aotearoa New Zealand

-Our Gender Responsive Analysis and Budgeting project (GRAB-NZ), housed at the University of Auckland’s Public Policy Institute, examines a range of data, methods and capability building strategies to identify ways to advance gender inclusive policy and improve the wellbeing of all women across Aotearoa New Zealand.
+Gender analysis and gender-responsive budgeting tools have significant potential to integrate diverse gender perspectives throughout policy-making processes.
+Despite international support for the mainstreaming of both gender analysis and gender budgeting, New Zealand has yet to fully implement these tools.
+Our Gender Responsive Analysis and Budgeting project (GRAB-NZ), housed at the University of Auckland’s Public Policy Institute, examines data, methods and capability-building strategies to advance gender-inclusive policy and improve the wellbeing of women across Aotearoa New Zealand.

 We are eager to support the sharing of the gender-focused policy advocacy work being undertaken by women’s groups around Aotearoa New Zealand.
 Please contact us if you are interested.

 Jennifer Curtin, Komathi Kolandai, Oluwakemi Igiebor and Suzy Morrissey respond to Budget 2022 in the Conversation.

 All budgets are about economics and politics, and 2022’s was no different.
 The Labour government continued its economic rebuild through commitments to infrastructure and industry, low- and middle-income earners’ living costs, and the successful implementation of signature reforms in health and climate.